areshbwint/fintech-case-study/README.md

 * What technologies would this additional product or service utilize?

     The technologies in addition to what BitPay is using to run its business to work or have a similar system to Zelle are New Relic and Varnish for the DevOps processes.
 New Relic is a SaaS application performance management for Ruby, PHP, Java, Python, .Net, and Node .js apps.
 Varnish is a high-performance HTTP accelerator.
-BitPay's payment platform and see that maybe it can be compatible with the system/program used by Zelle to add cryptocurrency for transactions.a
+BitPay's payment platform and see that maybe it can be compatible with the system/program used by Zelle to add cryptocurrency for transactions.

 * Why are these technologies appropriate for your solution?